system76/docs/content/upgrade-pop.md

 ### 4. Now put the PPAs back

-You will want to take a look at the files that end in "list" in "/etc/apt/backup" to see if you want to enable that again by moving them back to the /etc/apt/sources.list.d/ directory.
+You may want to take a look at the files that end in "list" in "/etc/apt/backup" to see if you want to enable them again by moving them back to the /etc/apt/sources.list.d/ directory.

 ### 5. After the 20.04 Pop upgrade is complete, **reboot**